kubernetes/sig-release/release-engineering/artifacts.md

 - shallow copy of kubernetes repository

 Staged files
-It looks like all staged files vere copied to release directory, but please be aware there was no effort taken to compare them.
+It looks like all staged files were copied to release directory, but please be aware there was no effort taken to compare them.

 ## Packages